Hoffmano/suricator-backend/README.md

 ---

 ### 🔰 Routes
-To make any request to the API just add the following address to the end of the base URL:
+That are the routes to use the API:
-`/lyrics?search_string=your search go here`
+- GET: `/lyrics?search_string=your search go here`

-That will make a GET request to the API.